 If you are looking for a delicious ground venison recipe, try this quick and easy venison chili recipe.
 It take almost no time, and can be partnered with homemade honey cornbread muffins (which can be ready around the same time, if started when defrosting the ground deer meat).
 I love a big pot of chili for supper on those cold winter evenings, and it can simmer while out shoveling snow and will be ready to warm you up and fill your belly afterward (this is a thick chili recipe).

-I have tried this recipe in a crock pot, but unless using canned deer meat, this chili cooks in 20 minutes so I feel there is no need to get up earlier in the morning to let the chili simmer in a crockpot all day.
-Some people swear by letting the ground beef cook in the crockpot with the chili, I tried this method once, however I did not like the taste of it cooked that way.
+I prefer the taste of deer chili cooked in a slow cooker, but I brown the ground venison first.
+Some people swear by letting the ground meat cook in the crockpot with the chili.
+I tried this method once, however I did not like the taste of it cooked that way.
 After trying different methods of slow cooker venison chili (and instant pot), I have decided to stick with my original recipe (which my family thinks is the best venison chili recipe EVER!)
-The exception I would make to this would be cooking chili with dry beans instead of canned beans.
-Then you would need to soak your beans, or slow cook them.
+The main exception I would make to this recipe would be to cook the chili with dry beans instead of canned beans.
+Then you would need to soak your beans the night before, or slow cook them.

-My recipe of wild game chili is very a basic recipe, and feel free to add more flavor like green onions, bell peppers, green chilies, or even jalapeno pepper if you wish.
+My recipe of wild game chili is very a basic, old fashioned recipe.
+So feel free to add more flavor like green onions, bell peppers, green chilies, or even jalapeno pepper if you wish.
 I was traumatized as a child by having to eat green bell pepper and onions in EVERY meal.
 So now as an adult, I will only sparingly use them.

 I make my own blend of spices, which would taste similar to McCormick’s Chili Seasoning copycat recipe.
 There aren’t many spices, and I am actually trying to grow my own herbs to for my own fresh seasoning.
 (More to come on that.)
 But for now, I use dried spices including chili powder, cumin, garlic powder, onion, salt, and black pepper.
 Make sure to completely brown venison before adding seasoning, to prevent the meat from being raw.
 The seasoning can disguise how thoroughly the ground meat is cooked.
 (I also keep fresh cilantro and shredded cheddar cheese handy to top my chili.)
 This chili seasoning also works well for home canning chili beans (I like kidney beans for chili.)